Edit on GitHub

 rqt_reconfigure

-9. After that, overwrite each values on to the yaml files in turtlebot3_autorace_camera/calibration/extrinsic_calibration/.
+9. After that, overwrite the updated values to the yaml files in turtlebot3_autorace_camera/calibration/extrinsic_calibration/.
 This will save the current calibration parameters so that they can be loaded later.

 turtlebot3_autorace_camera/calibration/extrinsic_calibration/compensation.yaml